 Creating unique patterns on leather is incredibly popular right now.
 And luckily, it’s also incredibly easy to do!

 No need to mix your own concoctions or buy any extra supplies like marble paint.
-These marbling and tie dye techniques can be done using the leather dye you likely already own and a few things you can easily find around the house or your local shop.
+These marbling and tie dye techniques can be done using the leather dye you likely already own and a few things you can easily find around the house.

 Let’s get started!